James Potter’s Profession:

 This was no doubt encouraged by Rowling’s off the wall assertion that what the Potters had done for a living was “important”.
 Post DHs, we are expected to conclude that it is important to fancy yourself a freedom fighter while living off your family’s money.
 Both of the Potters were apparently unemployed.

-Post-OotP, however, we seemed to have discovered that James — let alone Lily — being an Auror was unlikely to have been the case anyway.
+Post-OotP, however, we seemed to have discovered that James — let alone Lily — having been an Auror was unlikely to have been the case anyway.
 There simply did not appear to be enough time for James and Lily to have finished training and become established as Aurors between leaving Hogwarts and the date that they were killed.
 Particularly not if you accepted the HP Lexicon’s 1960 birth date on the matter as being accurate.
 (Which I didn’t, but Rowling has since insisted upon it.)

 According to Minerva McGonagall’s list of the challenges one must meet in attempting to become an Auror (OotP, Chapter 29); Auror training takes three years to complete.
 If we accept the Lexicon’s statement that James Potter was born in 1960 then he could not have started Hogwarts before the Autumn term of 1971.
 If he did not start at Hogwarts until September of ’71 he could not have finished before June of 1978.
 This finishing date leaves only enough time for a marriage probably within the year, his wife’s pregnancy established by 16 months after finishing Hogwarts, a child the following summer and an early death 15 months later.
 Even if James, and/or Lily had entered Auror training immediately upon leaving Hogwarts they would barely have had time to become qualified before the summer of ’81.